SCHOOLS BY STATE

 Salary and Employment Facts for Illinois Forensic Psychologists

 Working as a forensic psychologist is a rewarding career in many ways.
 You have the satisfaction of knowing that you are helping people and making a difference in the world.
 You will also have a great salary.
-Forensic psychologists working in Illinois can make an average of $87,000 per year.
+Forensic psychologists working in Illinois can make an average of $95,710 per year.
+In addition, the field is expected to grow 16% by 2024 in Illinois.
+Now is the time to become a forensic psychologist in Illinois.

 Illinois Forensics Growing